haihuanchen/Mod4-Project-Backend/README.md

 A social application for users to learn and post articles about programming languages tips and lessons

-Prerequisites

 Before you begin, ensure you have met the following requirements:

-You have installed the latest version of Ruby on Rails as back end & React JavaScript as Front End.
-You have a <Linux/Mac> machine.Windows OS is currently not supported.
-This project was bootstrapped with Create React App.
+You have to install the latest version of Ruby on Rails. <Linux/Mac> machine is supported.
+To start the back end app, simply run terminal command 'rails s'.

 -Developed Rails API backend with PostGreSQL database to retrieve programming languages and articles